trainguy06/transperth-tracker/README.md

 Any issues can be reported via the Issues section on GitHub, or you can add my Discord and ask me further questions: `@.trainguy`.

 ## So how do I use it?
-- Right so if you launch it up [clicking this](http://localhost:3000) should open it up if you haven't changed any code, you will see a simple site with two boxes.
+- Right so if you launch it up ([clicking this](http://localhost:3000) should open it up if you haven't changed any code) you will see a simple site with two boxes.
 - As the server populates itself with information from the Transperth Website, it will show each station in its respective boxes.
 - You can hover over each station to see more detailed information about each station.
 - If a C-Series is scheduled to a station (this does not show on TP Journey Planner App or Website) it will have a box next to the station name that says '**[C-Series!]**'.
 That's your cue to get to your local train station!